Emails fly into your inbox at all hours of the day and night, making the elusive “inbox zero” feel even more out of reach.

 A whopping 94% of workers rely on email for work management, with spreadsheets (78%), shared documents (77%), shared networks and/or folders (73%), and handwritten lists (57%) among other popular choices.

-“Excessive emails” was found to be the second most chosen thing when it comes to what hinders productivity at 53%, second only to “wasteful meetings” at 57%.
+In fact, “excessive emails” was found to be the second most chosen thing when it comes to what hinders productivity at 53%, second only to “wasteful meetings” at 57%.
 It’s no surprise that a plethora of helpful email organizing tools have been created over the past few years.

 These are among the things people labeled as “a big/somewhat of a problem” when it comes to email: